gmr/queries/README.rst

 Installation
 ------------
-queries is available via pypi and can be installed with easy_install or pip:
+Queries is available via pypi_ and can be installed with easy_install or pip:

 .. code:: bash